Eventhisone/eventhisone.github.io/README.md

-# A simple personal site for Zach Turner
+# Playing with React to create a simple interactive page
 ## Designed on CodePen